 In the next workflow step please select which track to participate in (AC/TAD)

-System output submission to the leaderboard must be made through the web-platform using the submission instructions described on the webpage (Submission Management).
+System output submission to the leaderboard must be made through the web-platform using the submission instructions described on the webpage (Submission Management Help Topic).
 To prepare your submission, you will first make .tar file of your system output CSV file via the UNIX command ‘tar cvzf [submission-name].tgz [submission-file-name].csv’ and then make your submission as follows:

-The OpenFADScorer package (to be public soon) contains an output format checker that validates the submission.
+The OpenFADScorer package contains an output format checker that validates the submission.
 To validate your system output locally please use the following command-line: